 Hydrogen delivered with ultra-high purity – 99.999% and at high pressure of 13-15 bar g.

-Ensuring guaranteed electrolyzer life of minimum 07 years.
+Ensuring guaranteed electrolyzer life of a minimum of 07 years.

 It is often used in annealing stainless-steel alloys, magnetic steel alloys, sintering and copper brazing.